QuintessaQ/CS_interview_cheatsheet/Phone Interview.md

 	- Any example projects interns have worked on?
 	- What’s your favorite thing about working for your company?
 	- How does this company compare to other places you’ve worked before?
+	- what's a typical day like (if care about work-life balance)
+	- What is your most challenging part in your daily work?.
+	- what do you expect from a new hire/intern of my level in the fist half year?
+	- what’s the most unique part about working at xxx that you’ve never experienced before.